PythonRSAS/pythonrsas.github.io/_posts/2022-08-17-2-A-Study-on-Bank-Balance-sheet-composition.md

 # 3. Loan Performance

 Note: Non-performing loans include loans that are
-(1) 90 days or more past due and still accruing or
+(1) 90 days or more past due and still accruing,or
 (2) non-accrual.

 **The CECL factor**: The adoption of the Financial Accounting Standards Board (FASB)’s new “current expected